sboulema/VsixTools/src/Overview.md

   ![Vsix Tools task position](images/Task_List.png)

 4. Configure the task by providing values for the attributes mentioned in the above table.
-> Ensure you specify the file names you wish to populate within the **Source Files** field: -
-> For .Net Framework specify files such as: *AssemblyInfo.cs, AssemblyInfo.vb, GlobalInfo.cs*
-> For .Net Core specify the project filename: *NetCoreLib.csproj*

   ![Vsix Tools task parameters](images/Task_Parameters.png)